SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 There is no direct way of accepting array input in Java using Scanner or any other utility but the same can be achieved using standard **Scanner** methods and asking some questions to the user.

-For example, if you want to accept an **array of strings** as input you need the **length** of the array and then you can use a for loop to retrieve that many elements and store them in an array.
+For example, if you want to accept an **array of strings**, you will first need to get its **length** as input, and you can then use a for-loop to retrieve that many elements and store them in an array.

 ```java
 //accept n - length of the array